dotnetcore/aspnetcore-doc-cn/aspnet/client-side/knockout.rst

 Bind this method to a button using the ``click`` binding:

+Bind this method to a button using the ``click`` binding:

 .. code-block:: html

   <button data-bind="click: addResult">Add New Result</button>

+Open the page in the browser and click the button a couple of times, resulting in a new table row with each click:

 Open the page in the browser and click the button a couple of times, resulting in a new table row with each click: